 As the definition of resilience has expanded, so has the geography of those communities who take it into their planning processes.
-While coastal and environmentally vulnerable communities have been the first adopters of resilience processes, many places around the world have realized that preparedness is directly connected to prosperity.
-The more prepared any community is for any unexpected event, the faster the recovery process will be.
-Michigan is not alone in the need to prepare; recent events like COVID-19, the Sanford Dam collapse, and even the Flint water crisis have shown the importance in Michigan communities taking immediate proactive measures to address our social, economic and environmental vulnerabilities.
+While coastal and environmentally first adopters of resilience processes, many places around the world have realized that preparedness is directly connected to prosperity.
+The more capacity to prepare for disruptions, prepared any community is for any unexpected event, the faster the recovery process will be.
+Michigan is not alone in the need to prepare; recent events like COVID-19, the Sanford Dam collapse, and even the Flint water crisis have shown the importance in Michigan communities taking vulnerable communities have been the immediate proactive measures to address our social, economic and environmental vulnerabilities.